tensorflow/hub/README.md

 Both link to g3doc/overview.md and g3doc/*.md for detailed docs.
 -->

+**TensorFlow Hub is moving to [Kaggle Models](https://kaggle.com/models).**

+Starting November 15th, links to [tfhub.dev](https://tfhub.dev) will redirect to their counterparts on Kaggle Models. `tensorflow_hub` will continue to support downloading models that were initially uploaded to tfhub.dev via e.g.
+`hub.load("https://tfhub.dev/<publisher>/<model>")`.
+Although no migration or code rewrites are explicitly required, we recommend replacing tfhub.dev links with their Kaggle Models counterparts before November 15th to improve code health and debuggability.

 # TensorFlow Hub

 [TensorFlow Hub](https://tfhub.dev) is a repository of reusable assets